codefresh-io/docs.codefresh.io/_docs/enterprise/access-control.md

 The second mechanism is policy based access control via attributes (ABAC) on Kubernetes clusters.
 This allows account administrators to define exactly which teams have access to which clusters.
 For example, access to production clusters should only be granted to a subset of trusted developers/operators.
 On the other hand access to a QA/staging cluster can be less strict.

+There is also the additional layer of permissions for resources (such as concurrent builds and environments) as explained in the [Enterprise Account Management]({{site.baseurl}}/docs/enterprise/ent-account-mng/) page.

 ## Users and administrators

 You can define the level of access (**user** or **administrator**) from the same screen where you [add collaborators]({{site.baseurl}}/docs/accounts/invite-your-team-member/) to your account.
 From the left sidebar of the Codefresh UI choose *Account Settings* and then click on the *People* menu item under *User Management*.